Yejashi/obsidianNotes/Research/Paper Planning/Compiler Paper Planning/Workflow.md

 These tell me _“what the compiler did to this code.”_

 ### Step 3 — **Correlate by region**
-Mmap Caliper regions ↔ source lines ↔ remark entries.
+Map Caliper regions ↔ source lines ↔ remark entries.
-That lets you ask:
+That lets me ask:
 > “This region got faster from -O2→-O3; what new remarks appeared or disappeared?”

 ### Step 4 — **Hypothesis building**

-From that correlation you hypothesize:
+From that correlation i hypothesize:
 - “Vectorization remark appeared → likely SIMD speedup.”
 - “Loop unrolled → maybe higher register pressure.”
 - “No remark change but runtime changed → backend or hardware effect.”